lfit/releng-global-jjb/docs/jjb/lf-whitesource-jobs.rst

     :build-timeout: Timeout in minutes before aborting build. (default: 60)
     :git-url: URL clone project from. (default: $GIT_URL/$PROJECT)
     :java-version: Version of Java to use for the build. (default: openjdk8)
+    :mvn-clean-install: Run maven clean install before the code scan. (default: false)
+    :mvn-global-settings: The name of the Maven global settings to use for Maven configuration. (default: global-settings)
+    :mvn-version: Version of maven to use. (default: mvn35)
+    :pom: Path of the pom.xml file.
     :stream: Keyword used to represent a release code-name.
         Often the same as the branch. (default: master)
     :submodule-recursive: Whether to checkout submodules recursively.